mortael/script.skinshortcuts/resources/docs/advanced/Vertical menu.md

 #### Displaying different layout for main menu and submenu items

 You will probably wish to skin the main menu and the submenu items differently from each other, to ensure its clear to the user what they are.
-This is done by having a visibility condition on the controls in the layout so they only display for the correct menu:-
+This is done by having a visibility condition on the controls in the layout, so they only display for the correct menu:-

 `<visible>IsEmpty(ListItem.Property(isSubmenu))</visible>` - a main menu item
 `<visible>!IsEmpty(ListItem.Property(isSubmenu))</visible>` - a submenu item